Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Give them agency to reach their goals

-As Reedsy children's editor Anna Bowles suggests, don’t forget who the heroes are.
-“A lot of beginners write about children as we adults often see them: as cute and slightly comical little beings.
-But what children actually want is stories where they are the heroes, driving the action, facing challenges, and making choices.”
+“A lot of beginners write about children as we adults see them: as cute, slightly comical little beings.
+But what children actually want is stories where they are the heroes — driving the action, facing real challenges, and making their own choices.”

 Now, let’s look at story structure.

-4. Structure your plot like a fairytale
+4. Give your plot a satisfying structure

 Ground your premise in a simple question